-The Company recognizes revenue in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers ("ASC 606").
+The Company recognizes revenue in accordance with Accounting Standards Codification (ASC) 842, Leases ("ASC 842") for lease components and ASC 606, Revenue from Contracts with Customers ("ASC 606") for non-lease components.
+For medical device sales, the Company recognize revenue under ASC 606.

 The core principle of ASC 606 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

-The Company determines revenue recognition through the following five steps:
+Under ASC 606, the Company determines revenue recognition through the following five steps:

-- Identify the contract with the customer; - Identify the performance obligations in the contract; - Determine the transaction price; - Allocate the transaction price to the performance obligation in the contract; and - Recognize revenue when, or as, the performance obligations are satisfied.
+- •Identify the contract with the customer; - •Identify the performance obligations in the contract; - •Determine the transaction price; - Allocate the transaction price to the performance obligation in the contract; and - Recognize revenue when, or as, the performance obligations are satisfied.

-Performance obligations are the unit of accounting for revenue recognition and generally represent the distinct goods or services that are promised to the customer.
+Performance obligations are the units of accounting for revenue recognition and generally represent the distinct goods or services that are promised to the customer.
 If the Company determines that it has not satisfied a performance obligation, it will defer recognition of the revenue until the performance obligation is deemed to be satisfied.
 Once the PURE EP system is delivered, installed, and accepted by the customer, our performance obligation is recognized.
 Support, maintenance, and software upgrades are performance obligations over a defined period and are recognized ratably over the contractual service period.
 Customers typically purchase these services with the initial sale of the PURE EP System and do not have the right to terminate their contracts unless we fail to perform material obligations.